How to Get Equipment Financing with Bad Credit

 Equipment financing can provide you with the best of both worlds: you maintain your cash reserves and get the items you need to run your business.
 Usually, equipment financing comes in the form of a loan or lease.

 With an equipment loan, the terms may vary, but these loans are no different than a traditional loan.
 First, you’ll make a down payment on the equipment and borrow the rest.
 Then, during an agreed-upon term, you’ll repay the balance with interest.
-At the end, you’ll completely own the equipment.
+In the end, you’ll completely own the equipment.

 Sometimes, lenders will treat the equipment as collateral, and take possession of it if you default.
 Others may require a personal guarantee.
 Ultimately, it depends on the lender, so it’s important to understand your lender’s requirements before applying.